Malmmlam/Calculator/SCRATCH.md

                 The user enters the second number and presses equals.
 The program should pass the second number to the b variable and then call the operate function and print the final result of the sum to the console.
                     To achieve this create a seperate function that checks to see if the a variable is null if it is, assign a value to the a variable, else, if b is null, assign the value to the b variable.

+                DONE
                 Ensure that the user can also enter negative numbers using the '-' key.
-                    If the user presses the minus whilst the 'inputNumber' array length is 0, add the minus symbol to the inputNumber array instead of treating it as an operator.
+                    If the user presses the minus whilst the 'inputNumber' array length is 0, add the minus symbol to the 'inputNumber' array instead of treating it as an operator.
+This works for both 'a' and 'b' input variables as the 'inputNumber' array is reset on the press of an operator.

-                    To handle situation where the second number of a sum is a negative: use a global variable to keep track of the chosen operator, 'chosenOperator'.
-This variable should be undefined until the user presses an operator key, the value of the operator key is then assigned to the 'chosenOperator' variable.
-The program should check to see if the 'chosenOperator' variable is undefined. if it is not
+                DONE
+                Enable functionallity for user other operators.
+                    Create a 'chosenOperator' variable that keeps track of what operator the user has chosen.
+Use this variable when calling the operate function after pressing equals.